The Master (Australian game show): Format

 Five players fought out a series of rounds involving general knowledge questions.
-This was both against each other and the clock, all under the eyes of the Master - Martin Flood - who sat in a chair watching to find the contestants' weaknesses.
+This was both against each other and the clock, all under the eyes of the Master, Martin Flood, who sat in a chair watching to find the contestants' weaknesses.
 The player who won earned the right to face the Master for his title and for the prize of $1,000,000.

 The five played against each other in a series of general knowledge rounds, winning $100 for each correct answer in general knowledge rounds and $200 in "Master's Choice" rounds (where Flood chose the category).
 Each round lasted for 90 seconds.
-If a contestant answered incorrectly, he or she was locked out from answering the next question.
+If a contestant answered incorrectly, they were locked out from answering the next question.
 Players with the lowest score were gradually eliminated until three remained.
 If at the end of a round, two contestants were on the same score, the Master would choose which contestant to eliminate.
 After two contestants have been eliminated, there is a round where the three remaining contestants were each subjected to a round of questions on their "preferred category" called the "mean minute".
 In this round, correct answers worth $100 and incorrect answers result in a deduction of $200.
 After the "mean minute" round there is another general knowledge round and the contestant with the highest score at the end of that final round won the right to play against the Master.
-Each eliminated contestant took home what he or she earned in the general knowledge rounds.
+Each eliminated contestant took home what they earned in the general knowledge rounds.

 The winner was given $50,000 to "bet" on their best-of-five questions game with the Master.
 The contestant could bet either $10,000, $20,000, $30,000, $40,000 or the entire $50,000.
 If the contestant risked any amount below $50,000, the Master will choose the category of questions to be asked and if the contestant is successful they would win ten times the amount staked.
 If the contestant bet the entire $50,000 they selected the category of questions and played for $1,000,000 and the chance to become the new Master.
 If they, however, risked the entire $50,000 and failed, they also lost all the money they had won in the previous rounds, walking away empty-handed.
 This meant that if a contestant risked less than $50,000, they played for either $100,000, $200,000, $300,000, or $400,000.